taniskjha/Mission-10X-Your-JS/README.md

 // output for both multiply with or without captain will be 600 and 60, and that's the reason it's called function scoped
 ```

-Variable declaraed using const keyword inside the function is available only to that function, see example below
+Variable declared using const keyword inside the function is available only to that function, see example below

 ```javascript
 function multiplyNum() {